-All spelling must be correct in the Reading and Use of English paper.
+All spelling must be correct in the Reading and Use of English parts of the paper.
 You will not get a mark for answers that are not spelled correctly.
 American spelling is allowed if used consistently.

 If I think there are two possible answers to one question, can I write them both?